 This directive allows access to the local documentation in /usr/share/doc.
-Even though this directive allows access to these files only from localhost and .localdomain, we suggest you don't allow Apache to serve up these documents, so comment out this directive.
+Even though this directive allows access to these files only

-Don't Allow public_html Web Sites (Unless You Want To)
+Don't Allow public html Web Sites (Unless You Want To)

 The mod_user module allows users to serve Web content without having access to the main web directory tree.
 For example, the user jrl, could create a directory called public_html in his home directory, which would be available at the URL http://servername/~jrl/.